phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 2. Open the Hostifi portal in your browser, and navigate to the device list.
 The AP should appear in the list of devices awaiting adoption.
 4. Press `Adopt` to adopt the AP Mesh Unit.
 5. Adoption can take a while.
 Try refreshing the Hostifi portal and/or browser.
+6. You will be prompted to choose a Group for the AP.
+Choose All AP's and press save.
+7. Go back to the main Dashboard to see if the device has been adopted.
-6. If it doesn't work, try the set inform command again.
+8. If it doesn't work, try the set inform command again.
+9. Put your name and a number for each device you configure.
+The admin team will relabel devices upon install.
+10. Further configurations of the device can be adjusted in the settings, but it is better to leave settings as default until installed on the network.
-7. To upgrade firmware from within Hostifi, go to the device and open the Settings.
+11. To upgrade firmware from within Hostifi, go to the device and open the Settings.
 Under Manage, find the Location URL field, and paste the link for the firmware version (https://dl.ui.com/unifi/firmware/U7PG2/4.3.20.11298/BZ.qca956x.v4.3.20.11298.200704.1347.bin), then press Update.

 ## Troubleshooting